sinai-dev/OSLDocs/Custom/ItemVisuals.md

 ![The SideLoader pack structure](https://i.imgur.com/ScW0Pk9.png)

-Launch the game, and SideLoader should log that it loaded and applied your textures in the `output_log.txt` file.
+Launch the game, and SideLoader should log that it loaded and applied your textures in the `BepInEx\LogOutput.log` file.